This blog may contain affiliate links. Read our disclosure policy for more info.

 - Check out the Audain Art Museum to see some amazing local artists.

 - Eat, drink, repeat.
 There are tons of great bars and restaurants to check out in Whistler Village!
 Be sure to pamper yourself and visit some of the fine dining options (perfect for couples visiting Whistler and those on a honeymoon!)
+There are also some beautiful coffee shops in Whistler worth checking out.

 Related Read: Did you know Whistler is a festive place to visit leading up to the holiday season?
 Read our blog about visiting Whistler in December for more info on annual events and special seasonal activites.